vijayraavi/image-game-sample/README.md

 # image-game-sample

 This is an Image game sample using Azure Functions on Python and Azure Web App (for hosting the front end).
+The sample shows how to decode/encode images in JSON objects to send and receive over HTTP requests and to perform image tansformation on them.
+It uses Pillow library in Python to do rotation of images.
+This can easily be upgraded to do more complex transformations.

 The repository contains two apps-